-- Relate to learning intentions that have been shared with the pupil. - Involve all adults working with the pupils in the classroom. - Give all pupils opportunity to become aware of and reflect on their learning needs. - Give pupils clear strategies for improvement. - Allow specific time for pupils to read and respond to marking. - Take an ipsative approach (ipsative means measured against itself, therefore where attainment is based upon the pupils previous attainment) within the context of marking towards the learning intention. - Inform future planning and individual target setting. - Use a consistent code throughout the school. - Be seen by pupils to be positive and encourage pupil development of self-marking wherever possible.
+- Relate to learning intentions that have been shared with the children. - Involve all adults working with the children in the classroom. - Give all children opportunity to become aware of and reflect on their learning needs. - Give children clear strategies for improvement. - Allow specific time for children to read and respond to marking. - Take an ipsative approach (ipsative means measured against itself, therefore where attainment is based upon the children's previous attainment) within the context of marking towards the learning intention. - Inform future planning and individual target setting. - Use a consistent code throughout the school.

+• Be seen by children to be positive and encourage children's development of self-marking wherever possible.